tuongtranngoc/tuongtranngoc.github.io/_posts/2026-02-07-Claude-Code-In-Action.md

 5. "Ultrathink" - Maximum reasoning capability

 Each mode gives Claude progressively more tokens to work with, allowing for deeper analysis of challenging problems.

+**When to use Planning and Thinking**:
+Planning Mode is best for:

+1. Tasks requiring broad understanding of your codebase
+2. Multi-step implementations
+3. Changes that affect multiple files or components

+Thinking Mode is best for:

+1. Complex logic problems
+2. Debugging difficult issues
+3. Algorithmic challenges